-There are a great many trails scattered across the UK that are worthy of attention on a bicycle, and up there with the very best is the South Downs Way.
-No, it’s not the most technical route - in fact, great swathes of it (if not all of it) could perfectly feasibly ridden on a gravel bike (or even a particularly stout tourer if you were feeling particularly masochistic), but what it gives up in technicality more than makes up for it in many other ways.
+There are a great many trails scattered across the UK that are worthy of attention on a bike, and up there with the very best is the South Downs Way.
+No, it’s not the most technical route - in fact, great swathes of it (if not all of it) could perfectly feasibly ridden on a gravel bike (or even a particularly stout tourer), but what it gives up in technicality more than makes up for it in many other ways.

-Climbs that, putting it mildly, redefine the word ‘stout’; views that go on for literally miles (or 1.6x more kilometres, for those of you with a more European outlook); boundless history from the prehistoric, through the Roman and all the way on to Victoriana.
+Climbs that, putting it mildly, redefine the word ‘stout’; views that go on for literally miles; boundless history from the prehistoric, through the Roman and all the way on to Victoriana.
 There are also, of course, occasionally sketchy sections which should be straightforward if they weren’t made from chalk and it wasn’t raining.

 The route is relatively long, and for ease and a relatively relaxed time we’ve split it into three sections of roughly thirty miles each.
-This is not a rigid rubric though - plenty of (admittedly rather fit) people have done the whole thing in one go, and a select few maniacs with legs like chicken drumsticks have even done it there and back in one big hit.
+This is not a rigid rubric though, and plenty of (admittedly rather fit) people have done the whole thing in one go, and a select few riders have even done it there and back in one big hit!

 In terms of accommodation, there are a few campsites available, but honestly your best bet may well end up being B&B accommodation.
 Wild camping without permission from the landowner isn’t legal in England, so if you do find yourself hankering for it, get permission first.

-But as an initial foray into multi-day rides, the SDW is hard to beat.
+As an initial foray into multi-day rides, the South Downs Way is hard to beat.
 Challenging in all the right ways, and forgiving too.
 You’ll be rewarded with some truly excellent riding, some fantastic views, and an awesome adventure.

-The first leg of the South Downs way starts as it means to carry on - glorious, rolling countryside, excellent views, and - for the most part - pretty good going.
-Don't be put off by the 'difficult' rating of this ride - it's mostly wide tracks, so it's pretty technically straightforward, but at 29 miles (46km) and 2,300ft (700m) vertical it still presents a challenge.
+The first leg of the South Downs way starts as it means to carry on: glorious, rolling countryside, excellent views, and for the most part pretty good going.
+Don't be …

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.